FlamingoZh/fmri_speech/Readme.md

 ## Using Conda to manage Python packages

 Conda is an open source package and environment management system that allows you to create multiple standalone Python envrionments on your computer and automatically resolves package dependencies.
-We recommend installing Miniconda, a mini version of Anaconda that includes only conda, Python, and a small number of essential packages.
+I recommend installing Miniconda, a mini version of Anaconda that includes only conda, Python, and a small number of essential packages.
 If you already have Anaconda installed on your computer, there is no need to install Miniconda.

 You can find Miniconda installers from [this page](https://docs.conda.io/en/latest/miniconda.html#installing).
 If you use Windows, just double-click the downloaded `.exe` file and use default settings.
 For installation on MacOS or Linux, you can refer to instructions for [MacOS](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html) and [Linux](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).
 Feel free to drop an email to Yuchen Zhou (zhouyuchen@cmu.edu) if you have any questions.